Biproducts without pointedness: Introduction

-which states that the two canonical idempotents on $A\oplus B$ commute with one another.
-We first prove that biproducts thus defined behave as one would expect, e.g.\ that they are defined up to unique isomorphism compatible with the biproduct structure, and that the notion agrees with the other definitions whenever \cat{C} is appropriately enriched.
+After surveying some basic properties of zero morphisms, we prove that biproducts thus defined behave as one would expect, \eg that they are defined up to unique isomorphism compatible with the biproduct structure, and that the notion agrees with the other definitions whenever \cat{C} is appropriately enriched.
 We also show how to characterize them in terms of ambidextrous adjunctions.
+Both pointed biproducts and the pointless definition studied here add only a modest amount of generality to additive biproducts, for one can show that if \cat{C} has all binary biproducts, then \cat{C} is uniquely enriched in commutative monoids.
+However, when \cat{C} does not have all biproducts nor zero morphisms, some biproducts recognized by the pointless definition can exist, and we conclude with some examples of this.

+Various generalizations of biproducts have been considered before.
+However, often one assumes a lot of structure from the categories in question, with the goal being a well-behaved notion of an infinite direct sum that is not required to be a product nor a coproduct.
+Examples of this include~\cite{fritz2019universal,ghezlimaroberts:wstarcategories,wyler1966direct}.
+In contrast to these, we develop a notion requiring no additional structure on our category while still retaining the universal properties.